lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/05-Push-on-Github-Pages/README.md

 ## Create the GitHub repo

-You can **init**(ialize) a git repository, commit your changes, and create the associated Github repo:
+You can **init**(ialize) a git repository, commit your changes, and create the associated GitHub repo:

 ```bash
 git init